 Recipe and meal ideas to help increase choline

 Wondering about how to include choline in your baby and toddler’s diet?
 Here are some recipe ideas to help.
 Feel free to mash or blend any of the below recipes up should your little one need a softer or smoother consistency!

 Strawberry Quinoa Cereal for Baby *To make this for a toddler or adult, add cow’s milk or a milk alternative as the liquid.
 If making for an adult (or toddler who is developmentally ready) top with sunflower seeds for an extra sprinkle of choline.

 Check your multivitamin to see what amount of choline it contains

-Compare the amount to the amount recommended for your gender and life stage.
-Most multivitamins and prenatal vitamins do not contain any choline or contain insufficient amounts of choline to meet established adequate intakes.
+If you are taking a vitamin supplement, compare the amount of choline it contains to the amount recommended for your gender and age.
+Many multivitamins and prenatal vitamins currently do not contain sufficient amounts of choline to meet the established adequate intakes.